Institutional Biosafety Committee

 An Institutional Biosafety Committee (IBC) is required at institutions that receive funding from the National Institutes of Health (NIH) for research involving recombinant DNA molecules.
 All recombinant DNA/synthetic nucleic acid research at University of Florida (UF), regardless of funding source, must be conducted in accordance with the NIH Guidelines (PDF, HTML)for Research Involving Recombinant DNA Molecules and must be registered with the UF IBC.
 The UF IBC also reviews and approves registrations for the possession and use of BSL-3 pathogens and USDA/HHS Select Agents.

-The UF IBC is registered with the NIH as the IBC record for all covered research conducted by the University of Florida at the main Gainesville campus, as well as all remote research sites.
-For off-campus research sites, other than Jacksonville, the UF IBC is augmented with local community members.
-A separate IBC is registered for UF Health Jacksonville.
-It is composed of some members of the main campus IBC plus community members from Jacksonville.
-IBCs for other remote UF research sites are being formed and registered with the NIH.
+The UF IBC is registered with the NIH as the IBC record for all covered research conducted by the University of Florida at the main Gainesville campus.
+For research sites outside of Gainesville, the university has registered separate INBs.
+Each of these remote IBCs is composed of some members of the main campus IBC plus community members from the local area.

 The authority, purpose, and governing principles and procedures of the UF IBC are delineated in the IBC Charter.